jp222343/PinkSoulLibrary/README.md

 ## Inserting the library on a new wave
 If you want to put the library on a new wave, follow these instructions:
-**If you don't know how to install libraries, i recommend searching before doing these.**

 - 1 - Import the library by placing this at the top of your wave script:
 ```local PinkSoulLibrary = require("Libraries/pinksoul")```